 Let's Make it Healthier

-Many student customers are concerned with the healthier aspects of dining life.
+Many student customers are concerned with healthier aspects of dining life.
 Union Market is happy to do our part in providing food with less fats and oils.
-Those items traditionally deep fat fried are now baked if possible.
-Union Market always uses less oil in recipes than called for and adjusts some recipes to eliminate oil altogether.
+Items traditionally deep fat fried are now baked, if possible.
+Union Market always uses less oil in recipes than called for and adjusts some recipes to eliminate oil.
 When oil must be added, we prefer canola oils or those with no trans fatty acids.
 It is reasonable to steer away from French fries, onion rings and other deep fried foods if you wish to maintain a low-fat diet.

 We are proud of our new facility and wish to keep it looking new and fresh for many years to come.
 You can help us by following a few simple guidelines: